eadewever/AntimicrobialResistance_ZincOxide/README.md

 - One row = one isolate/bacteria,

 And for the columns:

+_E. coli_ isolates were isolated from weaner piglets faecal samples, and were distinguised by farm of origin, sampling time point, ZnO exposure, individual sample identifier within the sampling time point, agar type (i.e. isolated from selective or unselective agar), and individual isolate number within the sample.
 - Column 1 = Farm = identifier of the farm from which the isolate comes from,
 - Column 2 = Visit = sampling time point (V1, V2 or V4 in our case),
 - Column 3 = Group = pre-withdrawal or post-withdrawal (respectively, received or did not receive ZnO in our case),